-However, there are concerns that government has other motivations for creating TAB.
+However, there are concerns that government has other motivations for creating the TKLB.
 These include an attempt to head off the kind of opposition that saw the closely related Communal Land Rights Act struck down by the Constitutional Court, and resulted in Parliament being unable to pass the Traditional Courts Bill.
-In addition, there has been such widespread failure to meet the few protections contained in the Traditional Leadership and Governance Framework Act 41 of 2003 that many traditional councils are not validly constituted.
-Rather than address government's structural failure to transform traditional councils as required by law, the draft is an attempt to roll the clock back and start again.
-Except this time the consequences of non-compliance are weakened.
-A close reading of the draft law is required to ensure that the types of unaccountable and centralised powers enjoyed by traditional leaders under apartheid are not being revived through TAB's provisions.
+In addition, there has been such widespread failure to meet the few protections contained in the Traditional Leadership and Governance Framework Act 41 of 2003 ('Framework Act') that many traditional councils are not validly constituted.
+The TKLB does not address government's failure to transform traditional institutions as required by law.
+It uses the same mechanisms as the Framework Act for trying to achieve transformation, except this time the consequences of non-compliance are weakened.
+A close reading of the TKLB is required to ensure that the types of unaccountable and centralised powers enjoyed by traditional leaders under apartheid are not being revived through the Bill's provisions.

-KEY FEATURES OF THE DRAFT TRADITIONAL AFFAIRS BILL
+KEY FEATURES OF THE TRADITIONAL AND KHOI-SAN LEADERSHIP BILL